sharonido/Delphi_GStreamer/README.md

 #### Contributor:
 ido@pitaron.info

+## Before you start
+For manipulate media there are a number of open source frameworks, each with his own target.
+The three that I would recommend (With Delphi wrappers) are:
+- FFMPEG – best for understanding and unwrapping, wrapping media streams and files from one hand and decoding encoding the streams.
+(Also used in all kinds of GStreamer plugins).
+- OpenCV – best for unveiling what reality is actually in the media (Also used in some GStreamer plugins, filters).
+- GStreamer – what is explained here, best for stream routing & filtering of media.
+In my opinion, GStreamer is more complicated to master, if you can work with the above two you may be better off.

+## G2D
-G2D is a bridge between GStreamer framework and Pascal.
+G2d is a bridge between GStreamer framework and Pascal.

-G2D enables Delphi (pascal) developers to use the GStreamer framework in their pascal program.
+G2D enables Delphi (object pascal) developers to use the GStreamer framework in their pascal program.
 By doing so G2D enables endless manipulation and uses of multimedia on Windows, Linux, Mac, ios and Android systems.
 Because GStreamer was unavailable for Delphi developers many professional multimedia project development used C, C++, Python and Java (that do have bridges to GStreamer) although in all other aspects Delphi would be their preferred choice.
 You should download & read the word document **Gstreamer for Delphi G2D.docx** that is provided here.

 ## Be Aware